shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 **Provisioned Concurrency**
 - can be implemented so a certain function will always run and can server the initial requests

+### Function Dependencies

+- Before deployin, external libraries (Like AWS X-Ray SDK, DB Clients, projectspecific modules etc.) need to be packaged in zip file
+- If the zip file size is more than 50 MB, then it first need to be uploaded in the S3 and then use the reference
+- For native libraries, first need to compiled in Amazon linux
+- AWS SDK is already integrated with Lambda by default

+### Deploy Using Cloudformation

+- We can add codes directly to the cloudformation template, but with this inline including, we can not add any dependency
+- Code can be stored as zip file in S3 and referenced from the cloudforation template.
+This require include the
+  - S3 bucket name
+  - S3 buckets object full path
+  - Version code [if enabled]
+- If the code is updeted in the S3 but the S3 version is not updated in the cloudformation, then the new lambda function will not be included
+- When the S3 bucket (where the zipped code is located) and cloudformation is in different account,
+  - Add an execution role in the cloudformtaion allowing fetch and list the S3 bucket
+  - Update bucket policy to allow the cloudformation owner account

+### Lambda Containerization

+- Lambda function container should be deployed through ECR and size can be up to  GB
+- The base image must include the Lambda Runtime API (Recommanded to use AWS provided image)
+- Containers can be tested locally using the Lambda Runtime Interface Emulator

+**Optimization**

+- Use AWS provided base image, since it is cached
+- Keep the less changing commands on the top of the docker file
+- Using single repository helps ECR to compare layers

+### Versioning and Alias

+**Versioning**

+Everytime we make a update to the code/configuration of a lambda function, a new version of the lambda function created.
+When we invoke the function, it usually invoke the latest version of the function, Although we can invoke any previous/specific version of the lambda function.
+Each version of the lambda function will have their own AWS ARN.

+**Alias**

+When we want to point a specific version of a lambda fuction, we can make use of the Alias.
+Alias can be dev, test, prod, rc etc. By these alias, we can also implement the blue green deployment.
+Like an alias can send traffic to different versions with specific percentage or weight.

+**Others**

+- Alias can only point to different version/versions of lambda function.
+It can not point to another alias.
+- `$latest` version is mutable, it always point to the updated version of the lambda function.
+Other versions are immutable.
+- If we update any code/configuration, the lambda function versions will be updated.

 ### Gotcha

 **Environment Variables**: Regular application environment variables